floragunncom/search-guard-docs/_docs/jwt.md

 ## Configuring JWT support in Search Guard

-*Note: If JWT is the only authentication method you use, you should disable the [Search Guard User Cache](configuration_cache.md).*
+If JWT is the only authentication method you use, you should disable the [Search Guard User Cache](configuration_cache.md).
+{: .note .js-note .note-warning}

 In order to use JWT, set up an authentication domain and choose `jwt` as HTTP authentication type.
 Since the tokens already contain all required information to verify the request, `challenge` must be set to `false` and `authentication_backend` to `noop`.